 Editor In Chief

 Maurits (He/Him) is currently a masters candidate in Development Studies at the University of Cambridge.
-His particular interests of study and writing include political economy, migration, human rights law and international relations theory.
+His particular interests of study and writing include political economy, migration, economic transformation and technology.

 Louis HOBBS MARTIN

 Co-Editor in Chief

 Coline (She/Her) is currently a Law Student with a Bachelor in International Relations from King’s College London.
 Her personal interest of study are human rights law, gender studies and Middle Eastern conflict.
 She interns this year at the French Coordination for the European Women’s Lobby.

 Ju-Hyun (She/Her) is a third year BA War Studies student at King’s College London.
 She also spent a year studying abroad at Georgetown University in Washington, D.C.
 Her particular interests lie in international security not only in a military sense but also in a global health sense.